-On November 1, 1859, the new Cape Lookout went into service for the first time.
-The 1st-Order Lens was transferred from the old tower to the new.
+On November 1, 1859, the new light at Cape Lookout went into service for the first time.
+The first-order lens was transferred from the old tower to the new.

-After being heavily vandalized and damaged by Confederate soldiers in 1861 it wasn't until 1863 that the Lighthouse Board relighted the tower, only this time with a 3rd Order Lens (Later on the original 1st Order Lens would be repaired and placed back into the tower.)
+After being heavily vandalized and damaged by Confederate soldiers in 1861 it wasn't until 1863 that the Lighthouse Board relighted the tower, only this time with a third-order Fresnel lens (Later on the original first-order Fresnel lens would be repaired and placed back into the tower.)

 It wasn't until 10 years later (1873) that the tower received its internationally famous black and white diamond (or "checkers" as they were known) paint scheme in order to give it its distinctive daymark pattern.